Monday, April 23, 2012

 So I sat in my underwear on my living floor, I ran my fingers through my little boy's hair,

 I closed my eyes and I listened to the sadness that was there.
-For however grateful I am for my life, my beautiful son and all the other blessings, I felt a sadness so heavy that breathing into it could only shatter my composure to tears.
+For however grateful I am for my life, my beautiful son,

 Sunday, February 13, 2011